-The husband-wife team of Mahavir and Sita work an ‘istri’ (ironing) stall in an upper-middle-class neighbourhood East Delhi.
+The husband-wife team of Mahavir and Sita who are street vendors work in an ‘istri’ (ironing) stall in an upper-middle-class neighbourhood, East Delhi.
 They migrated from a village in Basti district in Uttar Pradesh.
 Sita attended primary school and did not recall the reason why she stopped going to school one day.
 All she remembers about school is combing her hair in braids, tying them up in a single loop with red ribbons every morning and wearing a crumpled uniform.
 Mahavir attended school until ninth grade and dropped out after being bullied for being too thin and physically weak.“The boys would taunt and call me ‘

 Mahavir’s father and uncles had inherited a small sugarcane farm in the village.
 Selling their land to a wealthy, local farmer, his uncles and cousins moved to Delhi seeking better prospects.
 After marriage, Mahavir and Sita moved to Delhi to work in his cousins’ garment business in the city’s busy Sadar Bazaar.
 Mahavir’s day was spent unloading, unpacking, and